CSauka/Sparkify/README.md

 ### Installation <a name="installation"></a>

 The code should run smoothly using Python versions 3.*.
+The project heavily depends on the PySpark package.
+The project is based on PySpark version 2.4.3.
 The libraries I used are all distributed via Anaconda.
 <br><br>

 ### Project Motivation<a name="motivation"></a>